croucherfoundation/ev_client/README.md

 # EvClient

-THe ev_client gem is very minimal helper that will bring useful models from the Croucher event-hosting system into another application.
+The ev_client gem is a very minimal helper that will bring useful models from the Croucher event-hosting system into another application.
 Often all you need is to add:

     gem 'ev_client'